Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/README.md

 # SERF: Solar Energy Resource Forecasting
 ## Motivation
-This package is intended to forecast the solar resource based on prior historical data for a variety of locations across Washington State.
+This package is intended to forecast the solar resource (i.e. solar irradiance) based on prior historical data for a variety of locations across Washington State.

 ## Methods
-The program utilizes SARIMA (seasonal auto-regressive integrated moving average) which is a an extension of the ARIMA (autoregressive integrated moving average).
+This program utilizes SARIMA (seasonal auto-regressive integrated moving average) which is a an extension of the statistical predicition approach ARIMA (autoregressive integrated moving average).
 SARIMA handles univariate time series data that has seasonal variations.
+The software takes in historical irradiance data for specific geolocations in a confined geographical region.
+With this data, SARIMA predicts future irradiance data for each of the geolocations.
+The prediction data for each of the locations is then used to provide estimates (based on a linear surface fit) for locaitons that lie between the known locations.

 ## Usage
 Provide an example of how to use the software